 Although this list is not comprehensive, it is a scary concept to consider the fact that a lot of the rubbish we personally create in our lifetime could still be around centuries after.
 However, it is not all doom and gloom.
 There are many little changes we can all make to our everyday routines that can help reduce the amount of waste we produce.
 From cutting back on plastic in our beauty routines, to using reusable coffee cups, avoiding plastic bags for shopping, and keeping our clothes for longer.

 Some of the figures shared above are truly shocking.
 They highlight the vital need to reduce using these materials where possible and if we do use them, check to see if they can be recycled first.
 Hiring a skip is an efficient way to ensure as much as your waste is being recycled as possible.
-If you do require a skip then make sure that you get in touch today.
+If you do require skip hire in Hinckley or surrounding areas then make sure that you get in touch today.